ripienaar/gwtf/README.md

     % gwtf shell 3
     Starting work on item 3, exit to record the action and time

-This shell will have GWTF_ITEM, GWTF_PROJECT and GWTF_SUBJECT enviroment
+This shell will have GWTF_ITEM, GWTF_PROJECT and GWTF_SUBJECT environment
 variables set for use in your prompt or shell script.

 Now you can work in this shell and once you're done simply exit it: